With low cost of living and good internet, Spain is already popular with remote workers.

 How long are digital nomads allowed to stay in Spain?

 Digital nomad visas in Spain are initially valid for 12 months or for the duration of the employment period if it is shorter than 12 months.
-They can be renewed for up to five years.
+Once you are in Spain, you can apply for a three-year residency permit, which can be renewed for a further two years, giving you up to five years in total.

 To maintain the visa, you must not be absent from the country for more than six months per year.